JackDaedalus/Dissertation/README.md

 ## Dissertation_Drafts

-November and December 2023 folders - drafts of disseration.
-The December 2023 folder is the most current.
+November.
+December 2023 folders - prior drafts of disseration.
+The February 2024 folder is the most current.
+This represented the submission of the full dissertation for supervisor review.